Why McLanahan Roll Presses

 McLanahan Roll Presses can be supplied with one, two or three press zones depending on the amount of moisture that needs to be removed.
 A single zone press will produce a product with about 80% moisture.
 With the addition of a second zone, that moisture can be reduced to about 75%, and a third zone will reduce it further to about 70%.
 Two sizes are available, the 36” and the 48”.
 These sizes are the width of the press and dictate how much material can be processed.

 All standard McLanahan presses are built on a heavy, 304 stainless steel frame.
 They require low horsepower due to their low speed and low friction.
 They are simple to operate and maintain.
-To minimise plugging and stalling, a simple clutch system on the top drive pulls tramp material through the drums.
+To minimize plugging and stalling, a simple clutch system on the top drive pulls tramp material through the drums.

 Each roll is supported by bearings that are isolated or shielded from the manure.
 The bottom roll is supported by an oversized pillow block bearing, which is shielded from the manure by a shaft seal.